KeyboardKitten/Welsh-Rowing-Spring-Boot/README.md

 **HTTP is disabled, accessing the server via HTTP is forbidden.**

+**If you fail to access the HTTPS page due to Chrome blocking please enable the following flags**

+Type into the URL bar and enable chrome://flags/#allow-insecure-localhost

 You will be directed to the homepage of the application.

 ## Login details